-A stroke is caused by a blockage in blood flow to the brain, while a heart attack is caused by a blockage in blood flow to the heart.
 The first aid treatments for each emergency differ.
-Taking immediate action can mean the difference between survival and recovery, or severe damage or death.
+Taking immediate action can mean the difference between survival and recovery, or death.

-Doctors recommend that if an individual experiences signs of a heart attack, to immediately call 911, then chew and swallow 325 mg tablets of Aspirin.
-The Aspirin slows clotting and decreases the size of the forming blood clot, thereby preventing the heart attack from becoming more severe.
+Doctors recommend that if an individual experiences signs of a heart attack, to immediately call 911, then chew and swallow 325 mg tablets of ASA.
+The ASA slows clotting and decreases the size of the forming blood clot, thereby preventing the heart attack from becoming more severe.